lazypwny751/starport/docs/cli/index.md

 ## starport relayer

-Connects blockchains via IBC protocol
+Connect blockchains by using IBC protocol

 **Options**